CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_2/1_introduction.md

 # Introduction

-Failure Modes and Effects Analysis (FMEA) is a cornerstone of reliability engineering and risk management.
+Failure Modes and Effects Analysis  is a cornerstone of reliability engineering and risk management.
 It offers a structured, methodical approach to identifying and mitigating potential failures in systems, processes, or products.
 By breaking down complex systems into manageable components and rigorously analyzing potential failure modes and their effects, FMEA empowers engineers and organizations to enhance reliability, safety, and overall quality.

 This chapter provides an in-depth overview of the six stages of the FMEA process, with a particular focus on the first stage: identifying failure modes and assessing severity.
 Each stage builds upon the previous one, ultimately culminating in a comprehensive and dynamic risk management strategy.